olliten/Grants-Program/applications/c++polkadot-light-client-implementation.md

 Reasons for having another light client:

 - Improve the light client specifications.
-As for now, there is only one [smoldot](https://github.com/paritytech/smoldot)-based light client implementation, which may lead to certain things and workflows being poorly documented, e.g., the light client API
+As for now, there is only one [smoldot](https://github.com/paritytech/smoldot)-based light client implementation, which can lead to certain things and workflows being poorly documented, e.g., the light client API

 Reasons for writing it in C++:
 - Involve the C++ community in Polkadot development.
-As for now, there is only full node C++ implementation ([Kagome](https://github.com/soramitsu/kagome))
+As for now, there is only a full node C++ implementation ([Kagome](https://github.com/soramitsu/kagome))
 - Add more integration options for mobile and desktop platforms.
-C++ light client library can be reused for creating mobile and desktop wallets.
-C++ code of the library will also be compiled to the WASM module, allowing launching light client in a browser
+C++ light client library may be reused for creating mobile and desktop wallets.
+C++ code of the library will also be compiled to a WASM module, allowing the launch of a light client in a browser

 ### Project Details

 [![mermaid.png](https://i.postimg.cc/PrgJtfkN/mermaid.png)](https://postimg.cc/56mbgVyM)

 Implementation will use a single boost::asio-loop based approach without extra threads.
 All platform-specific code will be abstracted out.
-That will allow us to compile the same C++ code  to native binaries and a WASM module.
+That will allow us to compile the same C++ code to both native binaries and a WASM module.
 - Emscripten will be used to compile C++ code into the WASM module.
 - [scale-code-cpp](https://github.com/soramitsu/scale-codec-cpp) will be used for SCALE encoding/decoding.
 - [cpp-libp2p](https://github.com/libp2p/cpp-libp2p) will be used as libp2p implementation.
 We will extend these libraries to support building with the Conan package manager.
 Also, we will add support for building with Emscripten and WebSocket clients.

-To support the light client functionality, we will implement the support of the following protocols:
+To support the light client functionality, we will implement support of the following protocols:

 - /dot/sync/warp
 - /dot/block-announces/1
 - /dot/sync/1
 - /dot/light/2

 We will use hash_map with serialization/deserialization to hold the blockchain state.
-In addition, we will use OpenSSL for cryptography functions (e.g., Blake2) and port the needed algorithms not included in openssl (e.g., Schnorr signatures).
+In addition, we will use OpenSSL for cryptography functions (e.g., Blake2) and port the required algorithms not included in OpenSSL (e.g., Schnorr signatures).

 #### Requirements